kakopappa/sinric/README.md

 6. Install Amazon Alexa Smart Home Skill (Available in US, German, India, UK, Canada, Australia, New Zealand, Italy) here and Link to your Sinric account. https://www.amazon.com/dp/B078RGYWQQ

+If you cannot link the Skill, check https://github.com/kakopappa/sinric/wiki/Cannot-link-skill%3F

 7. Discover for new devices.

 **How to use : Google Home**